tff626/DataProductAssignment/first_desk/index.md

 ---

+## Conclusion

+1. Range of the total score is from 20 to 140.

+2. Answers of half of the questions (3,4,6,7,9,10,11,14,16,17) are reversed to balance the experimenter demand effect.
-## Now it is time to test your total score :)

-I hope you enjoy my little application.
+3. Now it is time to test your total score :) I hope you enjoy my little application.
 Thank you very much for your time!

+---